NexPlayer/Android-SDK/advanced.md

 This method changes the font size of CEA 708 closed captions.

 To double the size of the font, the parameter *rate* should be set to 200.
-In contrast, to have the size of the font, rateshould be set to 50 (in other words, 50%).
+In contrast, to have the size of the font, rate should be set to 50 (in other words, 50%).

 **Parameters**